scikit-learn-contrib/imbalanced-learn/README.md

 	3. Combining over- and under-sampling.
 	4. Create ensemble balanced sets.

-Bellow is a list of the methods currently implemented in this module.
+Below is a list of the methods currently implemented in this module.

 * Under-sampling
     1. Random majority under-sampling with replacement